Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/New-AzDataMigrationLoginsMigration.md

 ### -CSVFilePath
 Optional.
 Location of CSV file of logins.
-Use only one parameter between this and listOfLogins.
+Use only one parameter between this and listOfLogin.

 ```yaml
 Type: System.String